Heather Sawyer, Executive Director

 Lewis is Counsel at American Oversight, where she maintains an active docket of FOIA and public records litigation on behalf of the organization and clients.
 Her work also includes drafting and negotiating federal and state public records requests.
 Prior to joining American Oversight, Lewis practiced political law, counseling clients on compliance with ethics, lobbying, campaign finance, and ballot access rules.
 Lewis received her law degree from New York University School of Law.

-Jack Patterson, Communications Associate
+Jack Patterson, Communications Manager

 Patterson is a member of American Oversight’s Communications and External Affairs team.
 He is responsible for working with members of the media to bring public attention to the organization’s investigations.
 His focuses include threats to democracy in the states, the Departments of State and Justice, and the federal government’s response to the coronavirus pandemic.
 Patterson joined American Oversight in 2019.
 He previously worked as a communications official for campaigns in the Pacific Northwest.

-Mariuxi Pintado, Paralegal
+Mariuxi Pintado, Senior Paralegal

-As a Paralegal at American Oversight, Pintado is responsible for filing FOIA and records requests at the federal and state level, maintaining and organizing incoming correspondence and productions, and assisting lawyers in litigation case support as needed.
+As senior paralegal at American Oversight, Pintado is responsible for filing FOIA and records requests at the federal and state level, maintaining and organizing incoming correspondence and productions, and assisting lawyers in litigation case support as needed.
 Prior to joining American Oversight in June 2019, Pintado worked as a litigation paralegal at at an employment law firm, primarily focusing on private-sector discrimination claims, unpaid wages, and wrongful termination.
 Pintado received her undergraduate degree from the University of Maryland.

 Mehreen Rasheed, Counsel